lightspeedretail/chef-rundeck/README.md

 This cookbook exposes resources to manage [Rundeck](http://rundeck.org/).
+The project and job resources use the API to avoid having to restart Rundeck all the time.

 ## Usage